 Step 3: Clean the Wood with Two-Part Cleaner

-After cleaning with the one-part teak cleaner, it can still leave the teak wood some discoloration areas.
+After cleaning with the one-part teak cleaner, it can still leave the teak wood some discolored areas.
 Sometimes, it can come as mottling in appearance.
 This appearance signals you that a two-part cleaner can be applied.

 Step 4: Level the Teak Wood with a Sander

-The scrubbed teak can look uneven after the series of cleaning sessions.
+The scrubbed teak can look uneven after a series of cleaning sessions.
 Some grains will stick out after it has been weathered over time.
 At this point, you may use the power sander to level off the teak wood after.
 Take note to sand the wood once the cleaner from the previous steps has completely dried.

 Step 5: Sweep the Teak Wood with a Broom

 After leveling the teak wood with a power sander, you may now sweep the excess dust and dirt cling on to the wood.
 You can use your trusty house broom.
-Others prefer to use a brush for a more specific teak wood polishing.
+Others prefer to use a brush for more specific teak wood polishing.

 Step 6: Coat the Teak Wood